 Iowa Early Learning Standards

-The Iowa Early Learning Standards (IELS) are for everyone who cares for, educates, and works with young children.
+The Iowa Early Learning Standards (IELS) are for everyone who cares for, educates and works with young children.
 The standards are a resource to support and enhance children’s learning and development.
-The standards are a tool to share information among families, caregivers, child care providers, family support, mental health, and health care professionals, teachers, program administrators, and others who care for or work with children during the first 2,000 days of life.
+The standards are a tool to share information among families, caregivers, child care providers, family support, mental health & health care professionals, teachers, program administrators and others who care for or work with children during the first 2,000 days of life.

 - 2 hours